esperanceengineer/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 0-alias: create the alias
-2-hello_you: print the current user
+1-hello_you: print the current user
+2-path: add the directory to the path